Improving neck strength during adolescence: Risk, recommendations and benefits

 Complex movements require large muscle groups to work together and are often pursued in a resistance programme as they offer a high physical ‘return to time’ ratio.
 At times, strength programmes could be criticised for avoiding smaller muscle groups, such as those of the cervical spine, which are very important as a preventative measure for injury and concussion.

-Collision sports such as rugby and American Football have recently placed a high emphasis on neck related strengthening, due to the nature of the sport (head contact, neck/shoulder collision) and volumes of concussion.
-In football however, few authors have pursued this line of thought, which Wilson and colleagues have addressed in their investigation of a cervical strengthening programme over 6 weeks.
+Collision sports such as rugby and American Football have recently placed a high emphasis on neck-related strengthening, due to the nature of the sport (head contact, neck/shoulder collision) and the volume of concussion.
+In football, however, few authors have pursued this line of thought, which Wilson and colleagues have addressed in their investigation of a cervical strengthening programme over 6 weeks.

 What They Did

-Eighty-three athletes (male and female) aged between 14 and 15 were assigned to either an intervention group (n = 50), or a control group (n = 33).
-The intervention group performed a web-based cervical exercise programme, progressing through a majority of isometric exercises in phase 1, concentric in phase 2, and eccentric contractions in phase 3 over a 6 week period.
+Eighty-three athletes (male and female) aged between 14 and 15 were assigned to either an intervention group (n = 50) or a control group (n = 33).
+The intervention group performed a web-based cervical exercise programme, progressing through a majority of isometric exercises in phase 1, concentric in phase 2, and eccentric contractions in phase 3 over 6 weeks.
 The webpage consisted of demonstration videos of the exercises and instructions for the warm-up.

-The control group received no specific cervical strengthening work, with the aim of seeing how the intervention group benefitted when compared to a ‘typical’ adolescent.
+The control group received no specific cervical strengthening work, to see how the intervention group benefitted when compared to a ‘typical’ adolescent.
 To measure all variables, an Ergo FET Push-Pull Force Handheld Dynamometer was attached to a head strap, and measured isometric cervical strength, flexion, extension, right lateral flexion and left lateral flexion in Newton’s (N).

 What They Found